gdbooks/LegacyOpenGL/Chapter7/Mip.md

 You don't have to follow along with this code, BUT when you do make a 3D world you will need it.
 As such, while you don't HAVE to follow along, you most certainly CAN.
 You can mip-map any scene that uses textures.
 The best place to start would be to add mip-maps to the scene from the [Putting it all together](Ex1.md) section.

 Mip mapping happens when a texture is being put trough the min and mag filters.
-As such, the first step is to modify the min filter:
+As such, the first step is to modify the min filter.
+Instead of using ```TextureMinFilter.Linear``` as the argument use ```TextureMinFilter.LinearMipmapLinear```.
+Do take note, mip mapping is for min filters only, as such the ```TextureMinFilter``` enum contains this option, but the ```TextureMagFilter``` enum does not.

 ```
 GL.TexParameter(TextureTarget.Texture2D, TextureParameterName.TextureMinFilter, (int)TextureMinFilter.LinearMipmapLinear);